Jesse Pye

 Jesse Pye (22 December 1919 – 19 February 1984) was an English footballer.
-He played in the Football League for Wolverhampton Wanderers, Luton Town and Derby County and scored twice in the 1949 FA Cup Final for the former.
+He played in the Football League for Wolverhampton Wanderers, Luton Town and Derby County and scored twice in the 1949 FA Cup final for the former.

+Club career

 Pye's first professional club was Sheffield United whom he joined in 1938.
 However, the outbreak of World War II and suspension of league football halted his hopes of a league career with the Blades.
-After war service in North Africa and in Italy, he signed to Notts County in 1945 and played in the transitional league season of 1945-46.
+After war service in North Africa and in Italy, he signed to Notts County in 1945 and played in the transitional league season of 1945–46.
 At the end of the season, as the Football League prepared to relaunch, he joined First Division Wolverhampton Wanderers for £10,000.

 The forward made an instant impact at Molineux, scoring a hattrick on his league debut on 31 August 1946 as Wolves thrashed Arsenal 6–1, and finished the campaign with 21 goals.
 He continued with his goalscoring exploits the following season, being joint top goalscorer for the club.
-The next year brought Pye his first taste of silverware as he scored twice in the 1949 FA Cup Final, to help Wolves beat Leicester City 3–1.
+The next year brought Pye his first taste of silverware as he scored twice in the 1949 FA Cup final, to help Wolves beat Leicester City 3–1.